Ridhima-bhardwaj/Ridhima-bhardwaj/README.md

 - 👋 Hi, I’m @Ridhima-bhardwaj
 - 👀 I’m interested in exploring new things
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m not looking to collaborate currently.
-- 📫 How to reach me ...
+- 📫 How to reach me - by email

 <!---
 Ridhima-bhardwaj/Ridhima-bhardwaj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.